LeafandJam/leaf-guides/content/posts/audio.md

 # Nicotine+
 Get FLAC files for free using soulseek, a peer to peer music sharing platform.

-THis guide will use Nicotine+ as an open source gui for soulseek.
+This guide will use Nicotine+ as an open source GUI for soulseek.

 Head to the [download section](https://nicotine-plus.org/doc/DOWNLOADS.html) of Nicotine+ and find the correct download for your OS.